thomaspinckney3/cs4501/Project4.md

 ### User Accounts ###

 You will _not_ be using Django's built in authentication framework in your project.
-Instead, you will be implementing it's functionaliy on your own.
+Instead, you will be implementing it's functionality on your own.
 This is because we want to support both cookie based authentication in the web front end as well as service based authentication in your experience services.
 The latter is because we